Skip to contents

 Figure 1: Aifeducation Studio

-Aifeducation Studio allows users to easily develop, train, apply, document, and analyse AI models without any coding skills.
-See the corresponding vignette for more details: 02a Using Aifeducation Studio.
+AI for Education - Studio allows users to easily develop, train, apply, document, and analyse AI models without any coding skills.
+See the corresponding vignette for more details: 02 Using the graphical user interface Aifeducation - Studio.

 Sustainability